• FSE: MAL2

 Four alteration styles have been recognized at the Ivana Deposit; reduced alteration, reduced carbonaceous alteration, oxidized alteration and hematitic alteration.
 These alteration types appear to relate to an oxidation-reduction boundary with a complex geometry that is not yet completely understood, but appears to be a controlling factor in the deposition of the primary uranium-vanadium mineralization.

 The Ivana uranium-vanadium deposit has some similarities to the surficial uranium deposits of Australia and Namibia in the oxide uranium vanadium mineralization, however, lacks the well-developed calcrete layers generally associated with surficial uranium deposits in semi-arid to arid climates.
 The primary uranium mineralization at Ivana has considerable similarities to sandstone-hosted uranium deposits, particularly basal-channel sandstone-hosted uranium deposits, and appears to be related to a redox boundary of possible regional extent.
-Therefore, the Ivana uranium-vanadium deposit should be considered a particular deposit, including characteristics of surficial and sandstone-hosted deposits.
+Therefore, the Ivana uranium-vanadium deposit should be considered a unique deposit, including characteristics of surficial and sandstone-hosted deposits.
 That model is maturing as exploration of the deposit progresses.

 For a full description of the history, geology, mineralization and exploration programs, please refer to the NI 43-101 Technical Report.